-When he was ten years old, Charlie Huenemann produced and directed a short documentary about the life of Abraham Lincoln, and then disguised himself as Abraham Lincoln and showed the film to anyone passing through the local hospital’s electrocardiogram unit, where his mom worked.
+When he was ten years old, Charlie Huenemann produced and directed a short documentary about the life of Abraham Lincoln, and then dressed himself up as Abraham Lincoln and showed the film to anyone passing through the local hospital’s electrocardiogram unit, where his mom worked.
 His subsequent life has been a continuous trajectory from this episode of geeky awkwardness.

 As a senior in high school, he heard Zane Pautz present a lecture on philosophy, and it seems to have been a powerful determinant of his career, as he has been studying the same subject ever since, armed with an 18-year-old’s attention span.